MoReVQA: Exploring Modular Reasoning Models for

 Juhong Min1,2* Shyamal Buch1 Arsha Nagrani1 Minsu Cho2 Cordelia Schmid1

-1Google Research 2POSTECH
+1Google DeepMind 2POSTECH

 (* the work was during a Google internship)